AshleyF/Forthkit/library/turtle/readme.md

 ```

 We can use `turn` and `move` for _relative_ turning and movement.
 While moving we also `plot` the points traversed.
-When we `jump` the coordinates are merely updated without drawing.
+If instead we `jump` then the coordinates are merely updated without drawing.

-This is all we need to start playing with turtle graphics!
+This is a complete turtle graphics system!

-## Play!
+## Let's Play!

 Let's have some fun playing with turtle graphics. `start 4 times 30 move 90 turn loop show` produces a square.